SAP-samples/codejam-cap-llm/exercises/01-set-up-workspace/README.md

 #### Create a Dev Space

-👉 Via your subscription to the SAP Business Application Studio, create a new Dev Space, choosing the **Full Stack Cloud Application** type, make sure to select **SAP HANA Tools**, and then make sure it's started up:
+👉 Via your subscription to the SAP Business Application Studio, create a new Dev Space, choosing the **Full Stack Cloud Application** type, ensure to select **SAP HANA Tools**, and then ensure it is started:

 ![Setting_up_a_dev_space](assets/create-full-stack-cloud-application-dev-space.png)